-The DS1822 digital thermometer provides 9- to 12-bit centigrade temperature measurements and has an alarm function with NV user-programmable upper and lower trigger points.
-The DS1822 communicates over a 1-Wire bus that by definition requires only one data line (and ground) for communication with a central microprocessor.
-It has an operating temperature range of -55° C to $+125^{\circ}$ C and is accurate to $\pm 2.0^{\circ}$ C over the range of -10° C to $+85^{\circ}$ C. In addition, the DS1822 can derive power directly from the data line ("parasite power"), eliminating the need for an external power supply.
+The DS18B20 digital thermometer provides 9-bit to 12-bit Celsius temperature measurements and has an alarm function with nonvolatile user-programmable upper and lower trigger points.
+The DS18B20 communicates over a 1-Wire bus that by definition requires only one data line (and ground) for communication with a central microprocessor.
+In addition, the DS18B20 can derive power directly from the data line ("parasite power"), eliminating the need for an external power supply.

-Each DS1822 has a unique 64-bit serial code, which allows multiple DS1822s to function on the 1-Wire bus; thus, it is simple to use one microprocessor to control many DS1822s distributed over a large area.
-Applications that can benefit from this feature include HVAC environmental controls, temperature monitoring systems inside buildings, equipment or machinery, and process monitoring and control systems.
+Each DS18B20 has a unique 64-bit serial code, which allows multiple DS18B20s to function on the same 1-Wire bus.
+Thus, it is simple to use one microprocessor to control many DS18B20s distributed over a large area.
+Applications that can benefit from this feature include HVAC environmental controls, temperature monitoring systems inside buildings, equipment, or machinery, and process monitoring and control systems.